lekelekezhou/The-First-Line-Code-of-Android/README.md

 # Android Learn

-This repository implements some code sample in the official android site which may work fine under Android Studio 2.0 and API 23 or higher.
+This repository implements some code sample in the official android site which may work fine under Android Studio 2.0 and Android  API 23 or higher.

 ###Demo List
  - MyFirstApp